 It's my goal as a tutor to help students grasp the concepts and learn how to apply them, rather than simply accumulate information.
 I believe in students capabilities to learn and excel in math.
 During tutoring sessions, I do my best to break down the math problems into simpler ones, allowing the student to figure out the solution for the problem by him/herself.
 That way, I ensure that the student will be able to retrieve their math skills during the exams and score well.

-Illinois Institute of Technology - BS, Biomedical Engineering
+Undergraduate Degree: Illinois Institute of Technology - Bachelor of Science, Biomedical Engineering

-University of Illinois at Chicago - Master of Eng., Bioinformatics
+Graduate Degree: University of Illinois at Chicago - Masters, Bioinformatics

 What is your teaching philosophy?